joulupukki/hothouse-effects/README.md

 ### License

-This software is licensed under the GNU General Public License (GPL) for open-source use.
+The project is licensed under the GNU General Public License (GPL) for open-source use.
+Some files use a different license.
+See specific files for per-file licensing.